astropy/astropy/docs/table/operations.rst

 ^^^^^^^^^^^^^^^^^^^^

-The |Table| class supports stacking tables vertically with the `~astropy.table.operations.vstack` function.
+The |Table| class supports stacking tables vertically with the `~astropy.table.vstack` function.
 This process is also commonly known as concatenating or appending tables in the row direction.
 It corresponds roughly to the `numpy.vstack` function.